jcjc2019/BookFinder/README.md

-# BookFinder: A quick book finder via Google Books API.
+# Book Finder: A quick book finder.

 # Overview

-This is a very quick and simple book finder by using Google books API.
+A quick and simple book finder by using Google books API.

 ## Getting started: